GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_default.md

 2. Launch the `Charger.py` federate in the current directory: `python -u Charger.py 1`
 3. Launch the `Battery.py` federate in the current directory: `python -u Battery.py 1`

-The final step is to launch our Base Example with the HELICS runner from the command line:
+The final step is to launch our Base Example with the HELICS runner from the command line (making sure you've [installed the HELICS cli extension](../../installation/index.md)):

 ```shell
 helics run --path=fundamental_default_runner.json